Reimbursements and Funding

-To inquire about reimbursement — whether for existing services or to expand recycling programs — service providers must complete a request for reimbursement (RFR).
-Once basic requirements are met, providers will sign a service agreement that outlines recycling activities, payment terms, data reporting and more.
-Service agreements are established in an open, competitive and fair manner, providing an equitable and transparent opportunity for any qualified service providers to participate in the program.
+To inquire about reimbursement, recycling service providers must complete a request for reimbursement (RFR).
+Compost facilities must complete a funding application.
+Once basic requirements are met, providers and compost facilities will sign an agreement that outlines activities, payment terms, data reporting and more.

 Important Deadlines